 Do you need some help figuring out which courses to take next, or want to declare a major or minor?
 Schedule an appointment with your international advisor and they can help walk you through the process.

-Here are several objectives that can help you stay on track throughout your four years of college and help you successfully obtain your degree and begin your career.
+Here you'll find several objectives that will help you stay on track and help you successfully obtain your degree to begin your career.

-Before you begin your classes, make sure you understand and fulfill the technology requirements (PDF).
-As a freshman, you should begin researching majors or careers you are interested in, as well as, exploring student organizations.
+Before you begin your classes, make sure you understand and fulfill the technology requirements.
+As a freshman, you should begin researching majors or careers you are interested in and explore student organizations.

 By the time you begin your sophomore year, you should narrow your choices down to one or two majors.
 Throughout the year, we recommend you join and participate in a student organization and complete your pre-business requirements.